Prenatal Cell-free DNA Screening

 What if I have more questions?

-These tests are still very new.
-Testing options and results are complicated.
-If you are considering testing or have results to review, you may benefit from meeting with a prenatal genetic counselor.
-Genetic counselors are trained medical providers who can discuss the pros and cons of screening, help you understand testing results, and support you in your decision-making.
+These new tests can be complicated.
+You may benefit from meeting with a prenatal genetic counselor to review your screening options.
+Genetic counselors are trained medical providers who can discuss the pros and cons of screening and support you in your decision-making.